EighteenZi/rocksdb_wiki/Merge-Operator-Implementation.md

 * We updated that Get(), iteration, and Compaction() call paths to call the MergeOperator's FullMerge() and PartialMerge() functions when neccessary.
 * The major change needed was to implement "stacking" of merge operands, which we describe below.
 * We introduced some other interface changes (i.e.: updated the Options class and DB class to support MergeOperator)
 * We created a simpler AssociativeMergeOperator to make the user's lives easier under a very common use-case.
+Note this can be much more inefficient.

 For the reader, if any of the above statements do not make sense at a high level, YOU PROBABLY SHOULD READ THE [Client Interface page first](Merge-Operator).
 Otherwise, we dive directly into the details below, and also talk about some design decisions and rationale for picking the implementations we did.